Expand Your CMS Capabilities with Our Plugin Store

 To learn more about best practices for backend architecture, consider exploring Extreme Programming Practices, which emphasize continuous integration, test-driven development, and scalable infrastructure.

-Ignoring Scalability in Backend Infrastructure
+Scalability Issues in Mobile App Backend Infrastructure

 One of the most common mistakes businesses make is failing to build a scalable backend.
 As a business grows, the mobile app will need to handle more users, transactions, and data.
 If the backend is not designed for scalability, it may lead to slow response times, server crashes, and increased maintenance costs.